brycewray/hugo-site/content/posts/2021/03/next-steps.md

 </div>
 ```

 By the way: using the term `className` rather than `class` for CSS/SCSS references is a JSX thing, in case you didn't know.
-You'll also notice that JSX requires using `{}` rather than `""` for these references---but when you have to call *multiple* scoped classes, that gets even more involved:
+You'll also notice that JSX requires using `{}` rather than `""` for these references --- but when you have to call *multiple* scoped classes, that gets even more involved:

 ```jsx
 <div className={`${careers.txtOnly} ${careers.extraStyle}`}>